RUSCH students practice using a ventilator on a medical mannequin

 Preparing Future Medical Students

 Medically underserved areas in rural and urban Wisconsin need physicians now and the need will continue to grow.
-RUSCH is a strong pipeline for the UW School of Medicine and Public Health’s two medical education training programs:
+RUSCH prepares students well for the UW School of Medicine and Public Health’s two medical education training programs:

 How to Apply